mafintosh/fileshare/README.md

 	$ curl -LOC - http://192.168.2.199:52525/filename.ext # run this on the receiver to transfer the file

 if the transfer fails they can just run it again and curl will resume the transfer.

+if the receiver has installed fileshare they can simply run

+	$ fileshare # wait for someone to share a file